nkonts/replication-the-virtue-of-complexity-in-return-prediction/README.md

 == np.linalg.pinv(T*z*np.identity(nr_cols) +  (S.T @ S)) @ (R @ S)
 ```

-Since the Sklearn solution is overall 8.000 times faster compared to the original formular, I will proceed with that solution.
+Since the Sklearn solution is overall 8.000 times faster compared to the original formula, I will proceed with that solution.
-I did only test ~100 iterations in the comparision between `pinv()`, `inv()` and `Ridge()`.
+I did only test ~100 iterations in the comparision between `pinv()`, `inv()` and `Ridge()` to numerically check if this approach results in the same output.

 # Result:

 ## Different metrics for a 1-step ahead prediction with 12 data points and gamma==2 and 0.5:
-The baseline regression is indicated by a grey horizontal line.
+The baseline regression is represented by a grey horizontal line.
 ### Gamma == 2
 ![Metrics](plots/metrics_2.jpg "Metrics")
 ### Gamma == 0.5